 May 15 column: Invasive Plants

-A few years back, I was taken to task for including Lady’s Mantle (Alchemilla mollis) in my list of troublesome plants.
+A few years back, I was taken to task for including Lady’s Mantle (Alchemilla mollis) on my list of troublesome plants.
 Yes, I agree it’s a lovely plant, especially when water has pooled on its leaves following a rainstorm.
 And its golden flowers add an ethereal look to the plants.

 In addition to Lady’s Mantle and the other three plants I discuss in my column, there are a few others that I’m occasionally battling with: Gooseneck Loosestrife, marjoram and two anemone cultivars (‘Snowdrop’ and ‘September Charm’).
 The problem is, I really like all of these plants… it’s just that I want them to behave themselves!